A3Tom/Yupti/README.md

 - [ ] A themed site, wit a pipe dream I know but am aiming for it
 - [ ] E2E test suite
 - [ ] Kubernetes orchestration of server
+- [ ] User Roles & Groups
+- [ ] Organisational workspace to contain all this malarkey within it

 ## Getting Started